 We hosted my son’s rehearsal dinner in our backyard in the middle of July with just the four buckets for mosquito control and never saw a skeeter.

 I volunteer at a community garden near a floodplain inhabited by lots of mosquitoes.
 I showed the residents how to set up mosquito buckets, and within 2 weeks, the mosquitos were gone — for the rest of the summer.

 How Does the Mosquito Bucket Work?

-Mosquito Dunks® work by killing mosquito larvae, interrupting the insect’s reproduction cycle.
-It does not kill adult insects of any variety, just the larvae of mosquitoes using the bucket for their next generations’ production.
+Mosquito Dunks® work by killing mosquito larvae, thereby interrupting their reproduction cycle.
+It does not kill adult insects, just the larvae of mosquitoes which use the bucket for the next generation’s productivity.

-Joanna Brichetto is quick to point out that she learned about the buckets from famed etymologist Dr. Doug Tallamy.
-Here is a link to his short video explanation.
+Joanna learned about the bucket system from famed etymologist Dr. Doug Tallamy.
+Here is a link to his explanation.

-Mosquitoes need water to breed.
-They only need ¼-inch of standing water to successfully lay eggs.
-It takes a few days for the eggs to hatch into the little swimmers you see in the photo below.
-Joanna permitted me to use this photo because she is passionate about protecting the environment.
-“Yes, of course!” she replied when asked, “The more buckets, the better!”
+Mosquitoes need ¼-inch of standing water to successfully lay eggs.
+It takes a few days for the eggs to hatch into the little swimmers seen in Joanna’s photo below.

 How to Start Seeds in a Recycled Milk Jug